-8-4A-11: GRADING:
+8-4A-1112: GRADING:

-A. Prior to any ground disturbance on any property, including grading, filling, clearing or excavation of any kind excluding activities associated with agricultural use, a grading application shall be submitted to the City for approval by the City Engineer.
+A. Prior to any ground disturbance over 500 cubic yards on any property, or any disturbance of hillside property, as defined in Section 8-4A-12J, including grading, filling, clearing or excavation of any kind excluding activities associated with agricultural use, a grading application shall be submitted to the City for approval by the City Engineer.
 This shall include any newly approved commercial or residential development, or property where disturbance and/or fill is in excess of 1,000 yards prior to any.
 This shall not apply when grading is done in association with approval of construction drawings.
+If grading activities are anticipated to be done in association with other site improvements, the construction drawing review will include the grading plan review and a separate application is not required.
+Early grading permits may be issued at the request of the applicant and review and approval of City Staff.